cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/installing-chimera.md

 If you have a newer device with an A12 processor, such as the iPhone XS, you can only use Chimera on firmware versions 12.0 to 12.1.2.
 {: .notice--danger}

+Chimera is a [semi-untethered jailbreak](/types-of-jailbreak#semi-untethered-jailbreaks){:target="_blank"}, meaning it requires a app to re-apply the exploit after a reboot.
+Click the link to learn more.
+{:.notice--info}

 Chimera is capable of jailbreaking nearly every iOS device on firmware version 12.0 up to 12.4, excluding 12.3 and 12.3.1.

-Note that the Chimera jailbreak is not “persistent” (meaning it does not remain installed after a reboot).
-You will need to re-run the exploit after every reboot.
-You will be instructed on how to do this.

-Due to how custom applications are installed to the device, in most cases you will need to reinstall the Chimera jailbreak application to your device every 7 days from your computer.
+Due to how semi-untethered jailbreaks work, the app will need to be [re-signed](resigning-apps) once every 7 days.

 We will use AltStore to install the Chimera jailbreak application to your iOS device for use in the next step.

-This jailbreak automatically installs the Sileo [package manager](faq#package-manager) upon installation, and not Cydia.
-{: .notice--info}

 ## Downloads

 - The latest version of [Chimera](https://chimera.sh/)
 - The latest version of [AltStore](http://altstore.io/)
 - The latest version of [iTunes](https://www.apple.com/itunes/download/win32) if on Windows
-- The leastest version of [iCloud](https://secure-appldnld.apple.com/windows/061-91601-20200323-974a39d0-41fc-4761-b571-318b7d9205ed/iCloudSetup.exe) if on Windows
+- The lastest version of [iCloud](https://secure-appldnld.apple.com/windows/061-91601-20200323-974a39d0-41fc-4761-b571-318b7d9205ed/iCloudSetup.exe) if on Windows

 ## Installing the application